DNA: Proximal Policy Optimization with a Dual Network Architecture: Main Experimental Results

 \subsection{Impact of Training Epochs}

+We start by investigating the impact of the $E_\pi$, $E_V$, and $E_D$ hyperparameters.
 We found that using \textit{less} than three policy epochs for DNA dramatically increased the performance of the agent while also decreasing the computation required to train the agent (Figure \ref{fig:dna_tuning}).
 We also found that DNA was robust to the choice of value and distillation epochs but that overtraining on value ($E_V=4$) marginally decreased performance.
 This was not the case for distillation updates.
 The distillation phase demonstrated some benefit as indicated by the $E_D=0$ results under-perform the others.
 We selected $E_\pi=2, E_V=1, E_D=2$ as the optimal settings and used these for the remainder of the experiments.
-These settings require a total of four updates for the policy network, but only one update for the value network.
-The training curves also suggest that DNA may benefit from training beyond the standard 200-million frames.
+These settings require a total of four updates for the policy network, but only one update for the value network (we discuss this further in Section \ref{sec:update_ratio}).
+The training curves also suggest DNA may benefit from training beyond the standard 200 million frames.